 The first price you’re offered for goods and services normally isn’t the best price.
 Haggling can be more beneficial in Southeast Asia than in most places in the world – it’s just one of the things you should know about travel in the region, according to the Huffington Post.

 When things don’t have price tags or places don’t openly advertise what services cost, the opening price will normally be quite high because it’s obvious you’re a visitor with cash to burn.
 Get practicing how to haggle well to get a good price.

 - Petty crime is also common

 Unfortunately, petty crime is also common with opportunistic thieves targeting tourists and running off with your belongings before you’ve even noticed.
-Be vigilant when you’re travelling in Southeast Asia and keep a close eye on your stuff.
+Be vigilant when you’re traveling in Southeast Asia and keep a close eye on your stuff.

-- Expect a bumpy ride and limited protection on a tuk tuk
+- Expect a bumpy ride and limited protection on a tuk-tuk

 - Trains are one the safest ways to travel, but be wary of thieves on overnight trains